PSS101/snake/README.md

 Growth happens by adding a new segment when food is eaten.
 4. Technologies
 Typically built using:
-Python / C / C++ / JavaScript
-Simple graphics or terminal-based rendering
+react js,node js

-5. Purpose of the Project
+6. Purpose of the Project
 Learn basic game development concepts
 Practice:
 Loops and conditions